jnsp/casting-agency/README.md

 # casting-agency

 This is casting agency's API server.
-Temporaily, this is deployed 'http://casting-agency-jnsp.herokuapp.com/'
+Temporaily, this is deployed on 'http://casting-agency-jnsp.herokuapp.com/'.

 ## Endpoints